 - B. Principles according to which collective bargaining by the Association should be undertaken, and that are also recommended to boards as they approach their collective bargaining: - 1.
-The education interests and welfare of students must guide the collective bargaining process. - 2.
+The education interests and well-being of students must guide the collective bargaining process. - 2.
 The collective bargaining process must respect the integrity of the board of education in its role as employer. - 3.
 The local and provincial collective bargaining processes must provide for adequate representation of the interests of the board(s) of education. - 4.
 There should be an effective and efficient bargaining process, characterized by the highest standard of labour relations professional practice. - 5.
 Productive and harmonious working relationships between board of education and their employees are critical to the success of the educational endeavour, and the collective bargaining process should reflect the importance of those relationships and be directed to support and sustain them. - 6.
 Collective bargaining must be conducted with a clear understanding of the impacts of finances on boards of education.
-Collective bargaining agreements must be sustainable in relation to education funding and consistent with the fundamental principles described in the Adopted Position Statement 3.1: Education Finance. - 7.
-Collective bargaining must be done prudently, in compliance with legislated requirements, and in conformity to currently accepted labour relations practices, and professional and ethical standards. - C. In working according to these principles, the Association undertakes in particular that:
+Collective bargaining agreements must be sustainable in relation to education funding and consistent with the fundamental principles described in the Adopted Position Statement 3.1: Education Investment. - 7.
+Collective bargaining must be done prudently, in compliance with legislated requirements, and in conformity to currently accepted labour relations practices, and professional and ethical standards.